taolson/Admiran/doc/Language.md

 Terms in a list expression must all have the same type; otherwise it is a type error.

-String literals in Miranda are represented as a list of `char`: `"Hi!"` is equivalent to `['H', 'i', '!']`
+String literals in Admiran are represented as a list of `char`: `"Hi!"` is equivalent to `['H', 'i', '!']`

 ### Tuples and Unit

-Tuples are a built-in data type in Miranda2, and can be of any length.
+Tuples are a built-in data type in Admiran, and can be of any length.
 Terms in a tuple expression can be of different types.
 Tuples are written as comma-separated list of expressions within parentheses, e.g.